 3. Blue Screen of Death (BSOD)

 The feared Blue Screen of Death (BSOD) clearly indicates that your computer is malfunctioning.
-Memory problems can occasionally be the root of BSoD faults.
+Memory problems can occasionally be the root of BSOD faults.
 You can use the Windows Memory Diagnostic results to check whether your RAM is the cause.

 Related: Windows Stop Code: How to Check Causes of Windows BSOD?